-Notorious for beginning a project and then realizing “I really didn’t think this through,” I saw a beautiful vest in a catalog and I thought, “I can copy that vest right down to the quilting patterns.”
-Once again, my over confidence got the best of me.
-The quilted lines on the catalog vest were perfectly straight.
-The quilt lines matched at the shoulders and were spaced flawlessly.
+Admittedly, I’m notorious for beginning a project and then realizing, “I really didn’t think this through.”
+For example, I saw a beautiful vest in a catalog and thought, “I can copy that vest right down to the quilting patterns.”
+I noted that the quilted lines on the catalog vest were perfectly straight, matched at the shoulders, and were spaced flawlessly.
 As an expert seamstress, I was confident this was not going to be a problem.
 Yeah, right!
+Once again, my over confidence got the best of me.

 Like so many other young women, my grandmother taught me how to quilt.
 My Grandma Katie never quilted alone.
 Grandma Katie had the ultimate work force: the German-speaking blue haired ladies.
 As a little girl, I thought having blue hair was a prerequisite to being a good quilter.
 I vividly remember the smell of sauerkraut in the air.
 In addition, none of the blue haired ladies wore any type of deodorant.
 Needless to say, I will never forget the overwhelming orders associated with quilting at Grandma’s house.
 Despite the funny smells and German conversation, I soaked up the knowledge these ladies so graciously shared with me.